 In marketing, it’s critical that you understand the difference between strategy and tactics.
 Here’s the breakdown.

-One of the biggest mistake new businesses make in marketing is confusing strategy with tactics.
+A serious mistake new businesses make in marketing is to confuse strategy with tactics.

 Actually, that’s not accurate.
 They don’t confuse the two.
 Instead what they do is ignore strategy and jump right into tactics.